Spoopetor/express-devcontainer-lab/backend/docs.md

   - If `r` `{"error": "Invalid radius.
 Please provide numeric values."}`

 ## Notes:
-- The `width` and `height` must be provided as part of the URL path.
+- The `radius` must be provided as part of the URL path.
-- The `width` and `height` is expected to be numeric.
+- The `radius` is expected to be numeric.
 Non-numeric values will result in an error.

-## Calculate Circle
+## Calculate Rectangle
 **Request Format:** `/math/rectangle/:w/:h`

 **Request Type:** GET